divyani15/Divyani-Singh_frontend/README.md

 To optimize performance, the WrappedListComponent and SingleListItem components are memoized using the memo higher-order component.
 This prevents unnecessary re-renders when the props of these components do not change.

-2.What problems / warnings are there with code?
+2. What problems / warnings are there with code?
 Ans:There are several issues in this code that need to be addressed for it to work correctly.

 Firstly, in the WrappedListComponent, the useState hook is called incorrectly with selectedIndex as the setter and setSelectedIndex as the state value.
 This should be corrected to [selectedIndex, setSelectedIndex].